chanwutk/cse401-20au-AM/README.txt

 deleted, to update the files for the actual minijava project.)

-The AST classes provided are closely based on those on the MiniJava website, slightly modified to add tracking of line numbers, as well as adding a separate Display node only used in the toy language, but not for MiniJava.
+The AST classes provided are closely based on those on the MiniJava website, slightly modified to add tracking of line numbers.
 The AST classes have also been updated to use Lists with type parameters instead of the original Vector class used in the code on the MiniJava website.